Gender and sexual diversity: training sessions

 Goals

-Develop, as a team, a better understanding of LGBTQ+ issues ;
+Develop, as a team, a better understanding of 2SLGBTQ+ issues ;

 Collectively reflect on measures against homophobia and transphobia to implement in school.